torquebox/torquebox.org/news/2011-12-15-torquebox-screencasts.md

 I hope you find them useful.
 And if you would like to see more, let us know what topics you are interested in.
-We have a number of other screencasts to produce and releas in the coming weeks -- community input is always welcome!
+We have a number of other screencasts to produce and release in the coming weeks -- community input is always welcome!